swappnet/cycroute/README.md

 # CYCROUTE

-CYCROUTE - website to create bike routes and export them in GPX format.
+CYCROUTE - website to create bike routes and export them in GPX/KML format.

 ## Features